When you buy through our links, we may earn an affiliate commission. Learn more »

 And because the Ninja HB152 doesn’t rely on the machine’s blending speed, you have full control over your soup’s texture.
 If you prefer a chunky soup, you can do so by pressing the Hearty mode.

 Besides soups, you can also make nut butter, dips and sauces, and healthy frozen treats with this machine.

 In today’s world, everything is getting smarter, including kitchen appliances.
 However, advanced technology shouldn’t mean “complicated to use.”

-The Ninja Foodi Hot and Cold Blender score 3 out of 5 in terms of usability.
+The Ninja Foodi Hot and Cold Blender scores 3 out of 5 in terms of usability.
 Essentially it’s not hard to use, but it’s also not super easy.
 It’s in the middle ground, per se.

 For starters, the controls are labeled, which makes it straightforward.
 The Auto-iQ technology is the leading scorer for the ease of use factor.
 You only need a simple press of a button to get the machine going.

 It also has 3-speed buttons and a pulse if you want to customize your own recipe.
 However, given that it only has three-speed selections, you don’t have complete control.